AliRezaJoodi/Electronics_Exercises/PowerSupply_DcToDcConverter_NonIsolated_Buck_LT3844/README.md

 ## DC-DC Converter, Non-Isolated, Buck, Based on LT3844
-Note: v1.0 is a default applications from LTspice for exercise.
+Note: v1.0 is a default applications from LTspice.
 Note: An exercise to understand the DC-DC converter.

 ### Features, v1.2